0xdea/weggli-patterns/README.md

 ### missing default case in a switch construct (CWE-478)
 ```
 weggli -l 'switch(_) {_; not:default:_; _;}' .

-# -l might be overkill and lead to missing additional matches in the same function
 ```
+`-l` might be overkill and lead to missing additional matches in the same function.

 ### missing break or equivalent statement in a switch construct (CWE-484)
 ```
 weggli -l 'switch(_) {case _: not:break; not:exit; not:return; not:goto _; case _:_;}' .

-# -l might be overkill and lead to missing additional matches in the same function
 ```
+`-l` might be overkill and lead to missing additional matches in the same function.

 ### missing return statement in a non-void function (CWE-393, CWE-394)
 ```